 Life Span: They live about ten years when well cared for.

 Feeding: Angelfish are omnivorous and will eat just about any fish food you provide them.
-They’ll eat flakes, small shrimp, food granules, small food pellets, and frozen food like bloodworms and brine shrimp.
+They’ll eat flakes, small shrimp, food granules, small food pellets, frozen food like bloodworms and brine shrimp.

-Colors and types: Angelfish are available in different colors such as yellow, golden, platinum black, silver, etc. Angelfish are available in many color variations, such as silver, koi, zebra, black lace, golden, dusky, blushing marble, half black, and golden marble angelfish.
+Colors and types: Angelfish are available in different colors such as yellow, golden, platinum black, silver, etc. Angelfish are available in many color variations, such as silver, koi, zebra, black lace, golden, dusky, blushing marble, half black, blue, and golden marble angelfish.

-Wild bred angelfish can be purchased and are available in silver color with dark or black vertical stripes.
+Wild bred angelfish can be purchased online and are available in silver color with dark or black vertical stripes.

 Availability: Readily available where aquarium fish are sold.